 Trying to keep up with the technology and in my need to reach the best quality, since 2004, I work from my small studio surround where I make editions, mixes, mastering, evaluate products and help friends with last minute emergencies.
 In my career, I have worked in almost all possible formats, from analog recording with a Nagra stereo to a 2″ recorder with 24 channels with Dolby SR or digitally from a Beta HiFi to nowadays in 64 bits on hard disk.
 I am currently operating on the Mac platform with Nuendo 10, using RME interfaces, monitoring through Hafler cornets, Genelec, StudioLab and Beyerdynamic, Sennheiser and Focal hearing aids.
 My Focusrite and TC Electronics preamps are the best friends of my Neumann, Rode and Shure microphones.

-Some of the allies in my career are my punctuality and sense of humor, but my main support and support are my wife Raquel and my children, Lucía, Sofía and Andrés who motivate me and refresh me to be willing to serve music.
+Some of the allies in my career are my punctuality and sense of humor, but my main support are my wife Raquel and my children, Lucía, Sofía and Andrés who motivate me and refresh me to be willing to serve the music.